runvnc/algorandindexersearch/README.md

 }

 // Example data returned from flattenResults()
-// (notice that there are different record fields per tx-type [
+// notice that there are different record fields per tx-type
+// the first record below is an asset config (acfg),
+// the second is a payment (pay),
+// the third is an asset transfer i.e. send/receive (axfer),
+// the fourth is an application call (appl)
+// If txType is specified then only the respective type of fields
+// will be in the results.
+[
    {
         "asset-id": 0,